EPIC-model/workshop/README.md

 | plot_histogram.py             | Make a histogram plot using parcel data.
 Check the different options with `--help`. |
 | plot_interesected_ellipses.py | Create a cross section plot where all intersection ellipses are displayed. |

+These scripts allow you to explore Eulerian and Lagrangian simulation data.
 Information how to use these scripts is printed when running with the flag `--help`, e.g. `plot_cross_sections.py --help`.

+> [!TIP]
+> We suggest that you append the plotting directory to the `$PATH` environment variable with
+> ```bash
+> export PATH=$PATH:/work/d185/d185/$USER/workshop-trieste/plotting
+> ```
+> in order to facilitate the usage of the plotting scripts.
+After this operation you can, for example, simply
+> type `plot_cross_sections.py --help` from any directory and without prefixing the Python interpreter.

 ##### Example:
 When you run the moist bubble case with the default settings, you can create a parcel cross section plot with